-If you want to get great Google and Yelp reviews, you’ll need to establish a positive presence on review sites.
+If you want to get great Google reviews, you’ll need to establish a positive presence on review sites.
 You’ll need to get started with a profile if you don’t have one already, earn positive reviews, ask for them, and keep the conversation going in a friendly way that reflects well on your business.
 We’ve outlined the eight important steps you’ll need to take to develop a strong, positive presence on review sites and earn a great reputation with good reviews.

 Contact our team to improve your search results with better reviews.

 Identify Review Sites That Fit Your Business